 Getting life insurance can be a long and difficult process for anyone.
 If you have any health conditions or pre-existing complications, it can be the process even more difficult.
 Life insurance is one of the most important investments that you’ll ever make for the future of your family, and your health shouldn’t keep you from getting a quality and affordable life insurance policy.
 For example, you can get diabetics life insurance or insurance with other adverse health conditions.

-Typically, when an applicant has any type of serious health related condition, it can hinder their chances of being approved for life insurance coverage – or at least being approved at Standard or Preferred premium rates.
+Typically, when the client has serious health related condition, it can hinder their opportunity to purchase life insurance – or at least being approved at Standard or Preferred premium rates.
 This can be the case for those who have been diagnosed with having rheumatoid arthritis.

 Rheumatoid arthritis, or RA, is a type of chronic multisystem disorder that is typically characterized with severe inflammation.
 The cause of this painful condition is not currently known, however, it is thought to be associated with an autoimmune origin.